haboateng/C-1-tricubic-treecode/README.md

         (1) Boateng.
 H. A., Tlupova, S.: A treecode algorithm based on tricubic interpolation with global $\mathbb{C}^1$ continuity
-            Communications in Computer Physics, submitted, (2022)
+            Journal of Mathematics and Computing, submitted, (2022)

 Summary of files :